ConnorMcCranie/DnD/notes/dm_notes/items/items.md

 *(Requires Auxillary Attunement)* Your unaramed attacks ignore resistance to bludgeoning damage and deal half damage against immunity to bludgeoning damage.
 The `Tenderized` effect now stacks any number of times and at 10 stacks becomes `Falling Off The Bone`, at which point the bonus damage is equal to your level.
 Each additional stack beyond 10 increases the bonus damage by 1 and decreases the number required to crit by 1 (minimum 2).

 ### Opalescent Ocarina
+*Blowgun, Legendary*
+:
+A glimmering white ocarina with highlights of turquoise and silver which is said to have been used by the Great Fairy Kaysa.
+It can be used as a blowgun by blowing while closing all finger holes to deal 1d4+2 poison damage.
+:
+You can play tunes out of a Fairy's Songbook and each song you learn can be played once per long rest.
+- *`Song of Chaos`*:  You trigger `Wild Magic`.
+- *`Song of Bonding`*: You cast `Beast Bond`.
+:
+*(Requires Attunement)*
+ - *`Song of Healing`*: Heal up to 4 creatures within 60 ft for a number of hit points equal to your level.
+ - *`Song of Secrecy`*: You cast `Pass without Trace`.

+ *(Requires Auxillary Attunement)*

+ The blowgun deals 1d6+4 damage and you learn the following songs.
+  - *`Confusion`*: You cast `Confusion`
+ - *`Rocky Raccoon`*: You cast `Conjure Animals` to summon 8 raccoons
+ - *`Dancing in the Moonlight`*: You cast `Moonbeam`